-Simple solution where Amazon does all the hard labour.
+A simple solution where Amazon does all the hard labor.
 You just need to choose the ASIN/SKU and the daily budget and everything will be done automatically, from selecting the keywords to bidding.
 Automatic campaigns can be used to learn the mechanics of PPC or for creating test campaigns to determine which keywords are the most profitable and get the most impressions and which ones should be excluded.
-For creating long term, scalable campaigns you should mainly focus on manual campaigns.
+For creating long-term, scalable campaigns you should mainly focus on manual campaigns.

 The most rigid keyword match type for PPC.
 It includes the exact search phrase plus plurals and misspellings.
 Let’s say you’ve created exact keyword match campaign for men’s tie.
-Your ad will show to people who also search for terms like men tie, mens ties, men ties.
+Your ad will show people who also search for terms like men tie, men’s ties, men ties.

-Broad match must contains the words you’ve selected for the targeting but any words can be added before in the middle or after the selected keywords.
-In our example, it can include keywords like men’s neck ties, ties for men or men’s cotton ties.
+A broad match has to contain the words you’ve selected for the targeting but any words can be added before in the middle or after the selected keywords.
+In our example, it can include keywords like men’s neckties, ties for men or men’s cotton ties.

 Pay per Click Advertising budget

 There is no exact formula on how much should be spent on PPC.
-It depends on the competitiveness of the product (more competition means you pay more for clicks), the product’s conversion rate, profit margin, etc. Note: that once the campaign is profitable, it is advisable to scale your spend as much as you can.
+It depends on the competitiveness of the product (more competition means you pay more for clicks), the product’s conversion rate, profit margin, etc. Once the campaign is profitable, it is advisable to scale your spend as much as you can.

-At the very basis, there are two types of budgets on Amazon.
+There are two types of budgets for PPC.

 Main benefits of using PPC